Miss Diva 2020

-Miss Diva 2020 was the 8th edition of the Miss Diva beauty pageant held on 22 February 2020.
+Miss Diva 2020 was the eighth edition of the Miss Diva beauty pageant held on 22 February 2020.
 A total of 20 contestants were shortlisted from auditions in India.
 Vartika Singh crowned Adline Castelino as her successor and she represented India at Miss Universe 2020.
 Shefali Sood crowned Aavriti Choudhary as her successor and she represented India at Miss Supranational 2021.
-Miss Diva 2018 Runner up Roshni Sheoran crowned Neha Jaiswal as her successor.
+Miss Diva 2018 runner up Roshni Sheoran crowned Neha Jaiswal as her successor.
 Anntonia Porsild, Miss Supranational 2019 attended the event.
-This was the first edition of Miss Diva under Liva Fluid Fashion.
+This was the first Miss Diva pageant under Liva Fluid Fashion.

-On 16 May 2021, Adline Castelino represented India at Miss Universe 2020 held at Seminole Hard Rock Hotel & Casino in Hollywood, Florida, United States and placed 3rd runner-up.
-This was India's highest placement in Miss Universe since Lara Dutta who won the competition in 2000 and broke the 20-year drought placing the Runner-up ever since Celina Jaitley placed the 4th Runner-up in 2001.

 Background

 In 2019, Liva Fluid Fashion acquired the title sponsorship rights for Miss Diva.
 On 11 November 2019, the organization announced in a press conference that the pageant will be held in February 2020.
-Contestants will be selected through auditions in various cities across the country.
-Those shortlisted contestants will go through final round of auditions in Mumbai to get top finalists who will compete at pageant.
-Miss Universe 2000, Lara Dutta will serve as the mentor.
+Contestants were selected through auditions in various cities across the country.
+Shortlisted contestants went through a final round of auditions in Mumbai where the top finalists were selected.
+Miss Universe 2000 Lara Dutta served as the mentor.

 Format

-A new format was introduced by the organization for this edition.
-Top 10 candidates were selected based on their performance in the preliminary segment and closed door interview.
-The Top 10 delegates had an opportunity to speak about themselves in an opening statement.
-They further competed in swimsuit and evening gown rounds to determine the Final 5.
-A common question was asked to all the Top 5 delegates.
-They were finalized into Top 3.
+A new format was introduced by the organization.
+Top 10 contestants were selected based on their performance in the preliminary segment and closed door interview.
+The top 10 contestants had an opportunity to speak about themselves in an opening statement.
+They further competed in swimsuit and evening gown rounds to determine the final five.
+A common question was asked to all the top five contestants.
+They were finalized into top three.